 The town of Kalbarri is located at the mouth of the Murchison River and has become a Mecca for tourists.

-know from experience that there are also some large mulloway to be caught in the river not far from the bat jetty.
+We know from experience that there are also some large mulloway to be caught in the river not far from the entrance.

 Kalbarri has all kinds of accommodation from basic camping to very up-market apartments.